hmchen47/DataScience/Notes/p02-Observational.md

   + disadvantage:
     + the limited control over collected data
     + data: incomplete, inaccurate, or inconsistent btw subjects
-  + advantage: inexpensive, short time
+  + advantage: inexpensive, short time period
   + example: Spear et al.
     + task: examining the effect of obesity and complication rates after undergoing the pedicled TRAM flap
-    + reconstructed by retrospectively reviewing 224 pedicled TRAM flaps in 200 partients over 10-year period
+    + reconstructed by retrospectively reviewing 224 pedicled TRAM flaps in 200 patients over 10-year period
     + subjects selected and categorized into cohorts by their exposure status: normal/underweight, overweight, or obesity
     + outcomes of interest: flap and donor site complications
     + findings: obese patients had a significantly higher incidence of donor site complications, multiple flap complications, and partial flap necrosis than normal or overweight patients